sirily/lab_sphinx/README.md

 - Guidelines.pdf contains full guide about work process and description of project files (in Russian only);

-- /ru_base contains language models (8 hours of speech), dictionary, phonemes, parameteres of training and training data;
+- /ru_base contains **already trained** language models (8 hours of speech), dictionary, phonemes, parameteres of training and **prepared** training data (so you don't need to run prepare_ scripts from /scripts folder.
+You can do it, if you download raw data);

 - /scripts contains utility scripts which are not really  necessary;